DenisBuserski/Git/README.md

     After that you will see "file-1.txt" and "file-2.txt" in your GitHub repository.

-26. There was a change in file-2.txt, which was not done by us.
-In this case we would need to take those changes on our side.
+26. There was a change in file-2.txt, which was not done by you.
+In this case you would need to take those changes on your side.

     Modify file-2.txt directly from GitHub.
 Follow bellow to see how: